Multilingual Routing in Mixture-of-Experts: Intervention Results

 \section{Intervention Results}

-Given the lack of improvement from any deactivation schema, we ultimately turn to the more invasive strategy of boosting or force-activating specialized experts and get interesting results: \begin{findingbox}{}{} For all models and tasks, steering the router to use the same middle-layer experts that it activates for a task in English leads to a statistically significant improvement in multilingual performance. \end{findingbox}
+Given the lack of improvement from any deactivation schema, we ultimately turn to the more invasive strategy of boosting or force-activating specialized experts, which leads to compelling findings: \begin{findingbox}{}{} For all models and tasks, steering the router to use the same middle-layer experts that it activates for a task in English leads to a statistically significant improvement in multilingual performance. \end{findingbox}

 As discussed, we identify task experts using English in-domain data and the above methodology.
 Then we intervene to encourage or force the activation of such experts in the middle layers when evaluating on multilingual splits of the benchmark.
 As displayed in Tables~\ref{table:summary} and \ref{table:perlanguageresults}, this intervention method is very consistent in its positive increase for 3 models and 2 evaluation tasks.
-These gains can be seen across the diverse range of languages, even a bit bigger for lower-resource languages.
-While the magnitude is modest (1-2 points), this is substantial given the simplicity of the test-time intervention relative to the massive scale and sophistication of the LLMs.
+These gains can be seen across the diverse range of languages, even a bit more pronounced for lower-resource languages.
+While the magnitude is modest (1-2 accuracy points), this is substantial given the simplicity of the test-time intervention.
 It is also statistically significant when considered across languages.
-The gains for medicine are less pronounced than for math, likely because the dataset for identification is only vaguely related to the evaluation data.
+The gains for medicine are less pronounced than for math, likely because the dataset for identification is less directly aligned to the evaluation data.

+\paragraph{Hyperparameters} The models all differed in their MoE configurations (See Appendix~\ref{models}) and magnitudes of $\Delta$-values, requiring model-specific tuning for the expert-selection threshold $\tau$ and the strength of intervention (e.g., hard or soft).
+For soft interventions, $|\lambda|=0.5$ tended to be the most successful, as larger $\lambda$ likely disrupted the weights for aggregation significantly.
+Generally, intervening on a very small number of targeted experts leads to improvements. \qwen requires the strictest selection threshold $\tau$, while \phimoe works best with minimal interventions (though with 2 experts-per-token, each intervention has much greater impact).
+For \gpt~on MGSM, the effectiveness of \textit{hard}-activation with $\tau=0.3$ is surprising because here, an expert active on as low as 35\% of domain tokens in English would be force-activated on \textit{all} tokens during evaluation.